Click here if you're interested in a free assessment.

 One of the best foods to use to help regain the alkalinity in a dog's body is wild-crafted micro algae which is 23% natural mineral complex.
 This percentage is a reference to its entire mineral complex.
 Over 40 macro and micro minerals have been identified in wild-crafted micro algae.
 The assimilation rate of these minerals into the dog's body may approach 100%.
 Karl Abrams, professor of chemistry at Saddleback College in Orange County, California, calls the abundance of minerals in wild-crafted micro algae, "A Treasure Trove."
 However, not all wild micro algae are the same after the food has been processed.
 A good quality wild micro algae should not be heated so that the enzymes and its vitamins stay alive and chemically active.

-Think Simple But Nutritious Meals:
+Think Simple but Nutritious Meals:

 When the digestive system is compromised, you need to feed your dog simple meals and yet high in nutrition.
 A meal that combines several types of high protein foods like meat, eggs mixed with grains like rice and veggies, is a meal that the digestive system will have a hard time breaking apart and processing.
 It is more advisable to give your dog a simple meal such as combining one type of high protein food like meat with vegetables.
 The digestive system can deal with such a meal in terms of breaking it down and assimilating it with no problems.

-Now that we shared with you diet principles that if applied to your dog’s meals can help their liver and kidneys regenerate, we bet that you want to know by now the specifics of what’s in a natural diet that you’re suppose to be feeding your dog to help heal his/her digestive system.
+What’s in Our Recommended Home-Made Diet?
+Now that we shared with you diet principles that if applied to your dog’s meals can help their liver and kidneys regenerate, we bet that you want to know by now the specifics of what’s in a natural diet that you’re supposed to be feeding your dog to help heal his/her digestive system.
 You might be surprised that we will not provide that information on this website because we feel that it is very important to have a health coach working with you in your dog’s healing process.

 In addition, diet is only 50% of the solution to help heal your dog’s colitis condition.
 The other 50% of the solution is to use whole food supplements.
-When you change your dog’s diet to a natural home made diet and you give the whole food supplements to your dog, there will be some level of detoxification taking place.
+When you change your dog’s diet to a natural homemade diet and you give whole food supplements to your dog, there will be some level of detoxification taking place.
 In the process of detoxification and healing, you need a coach.
 Someone to help guide you through the process of your dog’s detoxification.
 I would like to be your coach in this whole healing process.
 I don’t charge anything for consulting and working with you.
 You can email your questions or call me and I’ll be there to guide you all the way until your dog becomes healthier.

 This is why it is important for you to share with me your dog’s health background first.
 I need to find out if your dog has been on medications, what type of foods you are feeding your dog.....etc.
 Please request the questionnaire from me.
 Email me back your answers.